mdnahas/CityEcon/projects/OpenAustinData/doc/Austin_GIS_resources.md

 # Basic Data

-- [Parcel shapefiles for Travis County](https://gis.traviscountytx.gov/server1/rest/services/Boundaries_and_Jurisdictions/TCAD_public/MapServer/0)  This is the outline of each lot.
+- [Parcel shapefiles for Travis County](https://gis.traviscountytx.gov/server1/rest/services/Boundaries_and_Jurisdictions/TCAD_public/MapServer/0)  This file holds the polygon boundary of each lot.
 This is a HUGE file.
 It takes hours to download.
 You want to save it to your diskdrive and use the saved copy, rather than download it each time.
     - PROP_ID is the key field for identifying parcels
     - Shape__Area is the parcel's area in square feet.